 The Aero-Fac® treatment system incorporates a number of highly unique features, not least of which is the self digesting sludge process that requires no pre-screening, sedimentation tanks or clarifiers, no sludge removal, dewatering or conditioning, and best of all, no routine sludge disposal and the associated lorry traffic in and out of the works.
 All sludge is continuously self-digested within the initial treatment stage.

-Errol Celebrates 20th Anniversary
+Errol Celebrates 20th Anniversary in 2021

-20-years is often referred to as the expected lifetime of a mechanical WwTP, yet after 20 years the Errol Aero-Fac® wastewater treatment plant continues to perform with incredibly low ongoing OPEX, no sludge, no odours and little in manpower and energy.
+20-years is often referred to as the expected lifetime of a mechanical WwTP, yet after 20 years the Errol Aero-Fac® wastewater treatment plant continued to perform with incredibly low ongoing OPEX, no sludge, no odours and little in manpower and energy.

 Errol, Scotland Aero-Fac® WwTP in 2021